yuxin0924/NOXxGDGKUL_AIAccelerate2025/README.md

 NOX Energy is pioneering smart energy management solutions, combining AI, IoT, and energy expertise to optimize energy consumption, reduce costs, and accelerate the renewable energy transition.

-## Google Cloud access for our hackathon

-You’ll get free Google Cloud access during the event—no credit card needed.

-### How to redeem:

-- Make sure you’re signed into a Gmail/Google account.

-- Open our event’s unique link: https://trygcp.dev/claim/gdg-other-ai-accelerate-hack

-- Follow the prompts to activate your account and access the Google Cloud Console.

 **Good luck!** ⚡